infinityCounter/long-rememberance/README.md

-#Long Rememberance
+# Long Rememberance

 Long Rememberance (as it's called in Jamaica) is a memory card game where you try to located as many matching pairs of cards (by rank, not suit) from a spread Deck as possible.
 Players alternate taking turns.
 During a turn a player flips two cards, if the ranks match, they gain a point, and those two cards are removed from play, the player is then given another turn.

-NOTE: The code for this game was hastily written in my spare time just to do some practice.
+NOTE: The code for this game was hastily written for my annual "Who can code the best game in 2 days" competition with a couple of friends!

 Also, credit to @selfthinker for his css playing card code which made this possible.
 You can find it over on his repo at: https://github.com/selfthinker/CSS-Playing-Cards
-###Installation
+### Installation

 1. Install npm